SummaryRead the full fact sheet

 - Keep your kitchen clean.
 Raw foods can contaminate surfaces.

-- Wash hands thoroughly with soap and hot running water for 20 seconds before handling food.
+- Wash and dry hands thoroughly with soap and hot running water for 20 seconds or longer before handling food.

 - Do not handle cooked foods with the same utensils used for raw foods, unless they have been thoroughly washed between use.

 - Keep children home from school, childcare or kindergarten until symptoms have stopped.